chrisnoonan98675/site/xl-release/how-to/get-a-value-from-a-map-variable.markdown

 weight: 477
 ---

-To get a value from a [release variable](/xl-release/how-to/create-release-variables.html) of type key-value map and use the value in a text field, you can add a [Script task](/xl-release/how-to/create-a-script-task.html) that gets the value and stores it in another variable.
+To get a value from a [release variable](/xl-release/how-to/create-release-variables.html) of type key-value map and use the value in a text field, you can add a [Jython Script task](/xl-release/how-to/create-a-jython-script-task.html) that gets the value and stores it in another variable.

 Suppose a template contains a variable called `${meals}` of type key-value map.
 The variable contains: